Since leaving college, Paul has worked in a variety of roles, including: painter and decorator, general handyman, and

-First, pour boiling water down the drain.
-Then push the baking soda down the sink drain, use a spatula if necessary.
+- First, pour boiling water down the drain.
+Then push the baking soda down the sink drain, using a spatula if necessary.
 Allow it to sit for 5 to 10 minutes.

 - Next, pour vinegar into the drain.
-Put the stopper into the sink, pushing the vinegar toward the clog and blocking off the action.
+Put the stopper into the sink, pushing the vinegar toward the clog and blocking off the mixture from coming back up.

 - Finally, flush the drain with boiling water again.

-I would also recommend not using a liquid chemical cleaner if you have a complete block, rather than a slow draining clog.
-That's because there is a chance of the chemicals being backed up into the sink, along with stagnant water, and cause a potential health hazard.
+I would also not recommend using a liquid chemical cleaner if you have a complete clog rather than a slow draining blockage.
+If using chemicals with a complete blockage, there is a chance that the chemicals will become backed up into the sink, along with stagnant water, and cause a potential health hazard.

-The type of cleaner you get is influenced by what you think is causing the clog.
-Generally speaking biological materials require a more acidic cleaner.
-Greasy clogs are better dealt with by using alkaline cleaners.
+The type of cleaner you get depends on the type of matter you suspect may be causing the clog.
+Generally speaking, clogs caused by biological matter require a more acidic cleaner, whereas greasy clogs are better dealt with by using alkaline cleaners.